asibatian/CS205/Project2/README.md

 # Project2
-I provide an image set to test this simple CNN and its results are pretty good!
+I provide an image set to test this simple CNN.